anax291/TasteOfDecor/README.md

 This is an e-commerce website built with html, css and vanilla javascript utilizing many of the modern syntaxes and latest features.
 This is a static website (no backend) and therefore it lacks many of the features like

-- you can not create an account.
 - No sign in / sign up features
 - No admin panel

 However to get a taste of backend, this websites uses **JSON-SERVER**.
 It can provide us a fake rest api to work with.
-IT is great for mocking a backend and prototyping.
+It is great for mocking a backend and prototyping.

 ---